lagimik/PartnerCrucible/PartnerPortals.md

 ## Purpose

-The collection of links to Microsoft partner portals
+The collection of links to Microsoft partner portals.

+To contribute to the PartnerCrucible, see [Contributor's Guide](ContributorsGuide).

 ## References